 - A lecture by Michaela Ryšková from the Methodological Centre for Industrial Heritage of the National Heritage Institute

-The projects elaborated by the students will be the subject of an exhibition presented in January 2023, on the occasion of the international colloquium to be organised in Brest.
+The projects developed by the students were the subject of an exhibition presented at the international colloquium in Brest in January 2023.